Enjoy a wildly wonderful, in-depth exploration of South Africa's most celebrated national parks, from Kruger to Addo.

 Guests spend three nights at Ithala with breakfast and dinner included daily.
 Two interpretive game drives are conducted daily by your guide.

 A last morning game drive in Ithala is followed by a short journey to the Hluhluwe-iMfolozi Game Reserve.
 The Hluhluwe-iMfolozi Game Reserve is the oldest conservation area in Africa and one of the largest game parks in South Africa.
 It is located in KwaZulu-Natal.
 The vegetation consists mainly of indigenous bush and thorny Zululand bushveld.
-The Big Five, as well as the elusive cheetah and wild dog, are found at Hluhluwe-iMfolozi Game Reserve.
+The Big Five, as well as the elusive cheetah and wild dog, are found in Hluhluwe-iMfolozi Game Reserve.
 These recently combined parks include a corridor that was previously owned by the state and, due to no development having taken place there, has evolved into having the densest concentration of wildlife in the area.

 Guests spend three nights in Hluhluwe-iMfolozi with morning and afternoon game drives conducted each day.
 The highlight of the Hluhluwe-iMfolozi game drives will be the opportunity to see both black and white rhinos, of which there are great concentrations in this park.
 Hluhluwe-iMfolozi played an important role in the reintroduction of these species when their numbers dwindled close to the brink of extinction.